 Chart Generation Guide¶

-This guide walks you through generating publication-ready charts from BenchBox benchmark results.
-Whether you’re creating blog posts, presentations, or reports, this guide covers the end-to-end workflow.
+This guide walks you through generating charts from BenchBox benchmark results.
+Whether you’re inspecting results in a terminal, creating CI summaries, or comparing platforms, this guide covers the end-to-end workflow.

 Prerequisites¶